 The people we see are computer users, (most commonly with arthritis of the spine, hands, neck and hips) wanting our help to safely use their computers at home.
 As well as recommending ergonomic equipment, we offer them advice on dealing with arthritis, which we’d like to share with you now.

-If you suffer with arthritis of the spine:
+If you suffer from arthritis of the spine:

-Support for the lumbar region is important for people who suffer from arthritis of the spine and we recommend to our customers that they invest in the popular Reach Chair or the Flo Chair which has a wide range of adjustment features and a memory foam base for excellent support.
+Support for the lumbar region is important for people who suffer from arthritis of the spine and we recommend to our customers that they invest in a chair that has a wide range of adjustment features and a memory foam base for excellent support.

 And even if your chair allows you a wide range of movement, it’s imperative that you get up and move about yourself throughout the day.
 Make a note on your computer calendar, or use a kitchen timer to set a reminder every 40 minutes to get up for a wander around the room.
 Or install Workpace, to remind you to take a break when the software determines you need it and to actually show you which stretches you need to do.